-IDS 1101 (3) Citizenship to Address Global Changes After completion of IDS 2201, students will select an additional 9 IDS 2201 (3) Applications in Civic Engagement hours in a content area of focus and take advisor approved elec- IDS 4495 (3) Capstone Internship in Public Service and Civic Engagement tives in Context, Public Issues, and Skills and Tools.
+IDS 1101 (3) IDS 2201 (3) Citizenship to Address Global Changes Applications in Civic Engagement After completion of IDS 2201, students will select an additional 9 hours in a content area of focus and take advisor approved elec- IDS 4495 (3) Capstone Internship in Public Service and Civic Engagement tives in Context, Public Issues, and Skills and Tools.
 See advisor in Office of Service Learning and Civic Engagement in Eldridge Hall 122 for approved courses.